MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profile-monitor.md

 ## View conflicts

-To help with conflicts, there are features in Intune to help you troubleshoot and fix any discrepancies with the policies.
+To help with conflicts, there are features in Intune to help you troubleshoot any discrepancies with the policies.
 When there's a conflict, you also see all the configuration policies that contain this setting.

 # [By device](#tab/devices)